GabrielMoreau/uvmat-doc/help/README.md

 Greyscale images can be displayed with false colors, from blue to red, by unselecting the check box *B/W* (*[CheckBW]*).

 Note that greyscale images with low resolution are linearly interpolated on a finer mesh for nicer display.
-This interpolation can be also done as image processing by defining a grid on a projection object 'plane', see [#ProjObject section 6].
+This interpolation can be also done as image processing by defining a grid on a projection object 'plane', see [section 6](#6-projection-objects).

 Two images can be visually compared by switching back and forth between them as a short movie.
 This is quite useful to get a visual feeling of the image correlation for PIV.